 WuXi AppTec Communications, as part of a new industry series, recently interviewed Lanza about the clinical direction and goals of Numerate, as well as what the future looks like for AI in drug development.

-WuXi: How would you describe the landscape of companies involved in of the field AI?
-Are they mostly start-ups, or are big data companies, such as Google and Intel?
+WuXi: How would you describe the landscape of companies involved in the field of AI?
+Are they mostly start-ups, or big data companies, such as Google and Intel?

 Guido Lanza: The split seems pretty even, with startups like Numerate, Insilico Medicine, Berg Health, NuMedii, etc. and bigger companies like GE and IBM.
 What is remarkable is that there is relatively little overlap in the capabilities being developed.
 This industry has been extremely data-rich and algorithm-poor for so long that there are many, many problems to attack with AI and there will be for the foreseeable future.

 WuXi: How does your company differ from others using AI in drug discovery and development?
 How are you applying AI?